Sister Joan Mury

-Sister Joan was born in Irvington, New Jersey.
+Joan Mury was born September 20, 1942 in Irvington, New Jersey to Elsie (Gooch) Mury and Richard B. Mury.
+She had 3 brothers: John, Richard, Jr. and Robert.
 She graduated from Archbishop Walsh High School in Irvington, NM in 1960.
 After graduating from Archbishop Walsh High School, she studied Physical Education and Health for two years at Montclair State College.

 Her first mission assignment was to the Bolivia-Peru Region in 1971.
 Until her actual departure for Bolivia, Sister continued working in the Maryknoll Post Office.